Israel Kamakawiwoʻole: Later life

-Death
+Health issues and death

 Throughout his life, Kamakawiwoʻole struggled with obesity and weighed 757 lb while standing 6 ft 2 in tall at one point.
 He endured several hospitalizations because of his weight.
 With chronic medical problems including respiratory and cardiac issues, Kamakawiwoʻole died of respiratory failure at age 38 in the Queen's Medical Center in Honolulu at 12:18 a.m. on June 26, 1997.

-On July 10, 1997, the Hawaiian flag flew at Half-mast for Kamakawiwoʻole's funeral.
+On July 10, 1997, the Hawaiian flag flew at half-staff for Kamakawiwoʻole's funeral.
 His koa wood casket lay at the state capitol building in Honolulu, making him the third person (and the only non-government official) to be so honored.
 Approximately 10,000 people attended his funeral.
 Thousands of fans gathered as his ashes were scattered into the Pacific Ocean at Mākua Beach two days later.
 According to witnesses, many people commemorated him by honking their car and truck horns on all Hawaiian highways that day.
 Scenes from the funeral and scattering of Kamakawiwoʻole's ashes were featured in official music videos of "Over the Rainbow", released posthumously by Mountain Apple Company.
 As of May 2025, the two official video uploads of the song, as featured on YouTube by Mountain Apple Company Inc, have collectively received over 1.83 billion views.

 On September 20, 2003, hundreds paid tribute to Kamakawiwoʻole as a bronze bust of him was unveiled at the Waianae Neighborhood Community Center on Oʻahu.
 Kamakawiwoʻole's widow, Marlene, and sculptor Jan-Michelle Sawyer were present for the dedication ceremony.

 Legacy

-On December 6, 2010, NPR named Kamakawiwoʻole as "The Voice of Hawaii" in its 50 great voices series.
+On December 6, 2010, NPR named Kamakawiwoʻole as "The Voice of Hawaii" in its 50 Great Voices series.

 On March 24, 2011, Kamakawiwoʻole was honored with the German national music award Echo.
 The music managers Wolfgang Boss and Jon de Mello accepted the trophy in his stead.

 A 2014 Pixar short film, Lava, features two volcanoes as the main characters.
 Kamakawiwoʻole's cover of "Somewhere Over the Rainbow" and his style of music were James Ford Murphy's partial inspiration for the short film.

+In 2017, Kamakawiwoʻole was inducted posthumously into the Hawaiian Music Hall of Fame.

 On May 20, 2020, Google Doodle published a page in celebration of Kamakawiwoʻole's 61st birthday.
 It featured information about his life, musical career, and impact on Hawaii.
 Included was a two-minute cartoon video with Kamakawiwoʻole's cover of "Somewhere Over the Rainbow" playing as the background and imagery of Hawaii.
 The section of the page explaining the inspiration of the Doodle says that "The Doodle is full of places in Hawaiʻi that had special significance for Israel: the sunrise at Diamond Head, Mākaha Beach, the Palehua vista, the flowing lava and volcanic landscape of the Big Island, the black sand beach at Kalapana and the Waiʻanae coast."